dotnet/jitutils/src/jit-rl-cse/README.md

 ### Super PMI (aka SPMI) and MCH files

 In normal operation the JIT runs on-demand as the methods of an application are first encountered (JIT means just-in-time, after all).
 This is unwieldy for our purposes because there is a lot of other overhead involved in running an application.
-A typical JIT invocation takes perhaps 1ms, and just launching a do-nothing process and returning may take 30ms or more,and with innovations like tiered compilation and dynamic PGO it may take consierably longer to generate an optimized version.
+A typical JIT invocation takes perhaps 1ms, and just launching a do-nothing process and returning may take 30ms or more,and with innovations like tiered compilation and dynamic PGO it may take considerably longer to generate an optimized version.
 So it's fairly inefficient to actually run applications to exercise the JIT and study the impact of CSEs.

-In the RL setting we'll need to run the JIT over hundreds or thousands of different methods, and for each method, run the JIT hundeds or thousands of times.
+In the RL setting we'll need to run the JIT over hundreds or thousands of different methods, and for each method, run the JIT hundreds or thousands of times.
 Thus any inefficiency here gets amplified a millionfold and becomes really costly.

-Luckly we have a very tightly crafted interface between the JIT and the rest of the .NET runtime, and we can interpose on that interface to observe and record all the traffic, then replay that traffic later on.
+Luckily we have a very tightly crafted interface between the JIT and the rest of the .NET runtime, and we can interpose on that interface to observe and record all the traffic, then replay that traffic later on.
 From the JIT's standpoint it can't readily tell the difference (with a few exceptions) and almost all of the overhead associated with running the application is removed.
 This technology is called SPMI, and with it we can rerun the JIT on a method at a very high rate of speed (aka SPMI replay).

 With SPMI we can also (within certain limits) vary the JIT behavior, so long as any query the JIT makes has pre-recorded answer.
 Luckily for us, for CSEs this is almost always the case.

 The files containing the recorded interface traffic are known as MCH files (method context hives).
 We perform SPMI collections on a regular basis and save off the files in a download cache.
-The collections are somewhat fragile, depending both on the interface version (which changes with some frequency) and the behavior of the jit during collection.
+The collections are somewhat fragile, depending both on the interface version (which changes with some frequency) and the behavior of the JIT during collection.

 ### Architecture and OS

-The JIT typically runs on the same machine architecture and OS that it itself was compiled for&mdash;that is there is a Windows x64 compiled jit that produces code to run on Windows x64.
+The JIT typically runs on the same machine architecture and OS that it itself was compiled for&mdash;that is there is a Windows x64 compiled JIT that produces code to run on Windows x64.

-But we also create "cross-targeting" jits where the code the jit produces is for a different Architecture or OS (or both).
+But we also create "cross-targeting" JITs where the code the JIT produces is for a different Architecture or OS (or both).
 These can be hosted in SPMI and used to replay JIT behavior too.
 So one can run SPMI replay on Windows x64 and generate code for Linux arm64.

-### Other Optimiation Goals
+### Other Optimization Goals

 Before moving on to examine how to leverage perf scores as part of developing an RL based heuristic, I want to mention in passing that it is not the only metric under consideration.
 We also care quite a bit about the time it takes for the JIT to compile the method, and the size of the generated code.

-To first order these should be somewhat well corrleated; that is larger code will take longer to produce.
+To first order these should be somewhat well correlated; that is larger code will take longer to produce.
 Both can be measured directly; code size is noise free.
 So as a secondary objective we'd like to minimize the code size as well.

 ## Mapping RL and JIT/CSE Concepts